nira07/Object-Detection-using-Computer-vision/README.md

+This project implements and compares two classical object tracking algorithms—Lucas-Kanade Tracker and Matthews-Baker Inverse Compositional Tracker—on various video sequences.
+The goal is to analyze tracking accuracy, efficiency, and robustness under challenging conditions like occlusion and lighting changes.

-3️⃣ Objectives
+🎯 Objectives

-Implement Lucas-Kanade Tracker (Translation & Affine Transformation).
+✅ Implement Lucas-Kanade Tracker using both Translation and Affine Transformation models.

-Implement Matthews-Baker Inverse Compositional Tracker for efficiency.
+✅ Develop the Matthews-Baker Inverse Compositional Tracker for enhanced computational efficiency.

-Compare the performance of Forward Additive vs. Inverse Compositional Methods.
+✅ Compare Forward Additive and Inverse Compositional methods in terms of performance.

-Test and analyze results on video sequences (car tracking, landing sequence, etc.).
+✅ Test and visualize results on real-world video sequences (e.g., car tracking, landing sequences).

-4️⃣ Methodology
+⚙️ Methodology

-Use image pyramids and interpolation for handling large movements.
+🧱 Use image pyramids and interpolation to handle large object displacements.

-Compute image gradients and Jacobians for warp estimation.
+🧮 Compute image gradients and Jacobians for warp parameter estimation.

-Solve for motion parameters using least squares optimization.
+➗ Solve for motion parameters via least squares optimization.

-Implement a termination condition to optimize computation.
+🛑 Implement a termination condition based on error thresholds to optimize computation.

-5️⃣ Tools & Technologies
+🧰 Tools & Technologies

 Programming Language: Python

 Libraries: OpenCV, NumPy, SciPy, Matplotlib

-Testing Framework: Provided video datasets & tracking scripts
+Testing Framework: Provided video datasets and tracking scripts

-6️⃣ Expected Outcome
+🚀 Expected Outcome

-A working object tracking system that can detect and follow an object in a video.
+✅ A robust tracking system that detects and follows a target object across frames.

-Comparison of tracking accuracy and computational efficiency between Lucas-Kanade and Matthews-Baker methods.
+📊 Comparative analysis of tracking accuracy and efficiency between Lucas-Kanade and Matthews-Baker methods.

-Analyzed tracking failures under challenging conditions (e.g., occlusion, illumination changes).
+🧪 Insight into tracker limitations under occlusion, illumination changes, and motion blur.